We, knowingly or unknowingly, are bound by so much legislation. In our day to day life, we come across different laws.

 ‘Important Acts that Transformed India’ is not just a compilation of bare acts!

-‘Important Acts that transformed India‘ is an all-in-one book which covers all important Acts (laws) relevant for UPSC Civil Services Examination (CSE) General Studies Papers – I, II, III, and IV.
+‘Important Acts that transformed India‘ is an all-in-one book that covers all important Acts (laws) relevant for UPSC Civil Services Examination (CSE) General Studies Papers – I, II, III, and IV.

-The book presents a unique approach which divides 100 must-know Acts topic-wise – into 12 Parts correlating with the subjects in the latest UPSC CSE Syllabus.
+The book presents a unique approach that divides 100 must-know Acts topic-wise – into 12 Parts correlating with the subjects in the latest UPSC CSE Syllabus.

 Each chapter (Act) is divided into – introduction, background, objective, main provisions, amendments, criticism, importance and impact.